grafana/grafana/contribute/style-guides/e2e.md

     ```
 ## See also

 If you are unfamiliar with the use of promises in Cypress, refer to [Cypress' documentation](https://docs.cypress.io/guides/core-concepts/introduction-to-cypress.html#Mixing-Async-and-Sync-code).
-They don't work as you would probably expect.